JohanPlAr/connect-4/README.md

 - #### Game Buttons area

-  - Contains three buttons which lets the user to Reset the Board, Reset the Score and Quit the Game.
+  - Contains three buttons which lets the user Reset the Board, Reset the Score and Quit the Game.
     ![Game Buttons Section](documentation/game-buttons.png)

 - #### Players Area